Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/deploy-website-github-actions/guide.en-gb.md

 cat /home/<user>/.ssh/deploy_key.pub
 ```

-Follow the steps in the “Adding a new SSH key to your account” section of [GitHub official documentation](https://docs.github.com/gb/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account#adding-a-new-ssh-key-to-your-account) to add your public key to your GitHub account.
+Follow the steps from the "Adding a new SSH key to your account" section of the [GitHub official documentation](https://docs.github.com/gb/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account#adding-a-new-ssh-key-to-your-account) to add your public key to your GitHub account.

 #### Configure SSH access to GitHub on the VPS